wendlerc/dfs-graph-transformer/README.md

 # Karateclub

-For this dataset to work, download https://www.icloud.com/iclouddrive/09fslwInJA2i6grbE2Dm9e9mw#karateclub and store it in ./datasets.
+For this dataset to work, download [[karateclub dataset]](https://www.icloud.com/iclouddrive/09fslwInJA2i6grbE2Dm9e9mw#karateclub) and store it in ./datasets.

 DFS codes can be also computed for other graphs.
 Here I considered two karateclub datasets: reddit_threads and twitch_egos.
 Each of these datasets consists of two files reddit_edges.json and reddit_target.csv, twitch_edges.json and twitch_target.csv respectively.
 Paths to these files can be supplied via --graph_file which expects a path